Ready to explore Royce Mt. Trailhead? Here's everything you need to know before you go!

 Trail Options and Terrain

-This challenging route demands steady effort and good fitness but doesn't require technical climbing skills.
-The trail is well-marked with blazes, though the rocky sections near the summit can be less obvious—pay attention to cairns when the path crosses open ledges.
+The trail is well-marked with blazes through the forested sections, though the rocky areas near the summit can be less obvious—pay attention to cairns when the path crosses open ledges.
 As you approach the summit, the forest opens up to reveal the kind of panoramic views that make Maine mountain hiking so rewarding.

 From East Royce's summit, clear weather reveals the Presidential Range across the border in New Hampshire, with Mount Washington's distinctive profile dominating the eastern horizon.
 To the west, you'll see the rolling mountains of western Maine stretching toward the lakes region, while the Caribou-Speckled Mountain Wilderness spreads out below you in a carpet of unbroken forest.